Ch1n3du/csc-310-assignment/README.md

 We were assigned to build a HTML, CSS and Vanilla JS site that has:

 - The biodata of the group members
-- Has a calculator able to handle basic arithmetic.
+- Has a calculator that can handle basic arithmetic.
 [![Calculator](./assets/calculator.png)](https://ch1n3du.github.io/calc/calc.html)
 - Have a form that reflects the content of the biodata presented.